amphi-ai/amphi-etl/README.md

 amphi start
 ```

-Use the following parameters to specify your working workspace (where you can access files and create pipelines on your system) and/or port to use:
+Use the following parameters to specify your workspace (where you can access files and create pipelines on your system) and port to use:

 ```bash
 amphi start -w /your/workspace/path -p 8888